Chat with us, powered by LiveChat

 • Most legal proceedings

-In New South Wales, the strata committee plays a similar role to Queensland when it comes to decision making, but operates slightly differently.
+In New South Wales, the committee performs a similar role but operates slightly differently.
+Committee decisions require a simple majority:

-In terms of authority; QLD committees have a broader default authority (except on restricted issues), and NSW committees rely more on delegated authority as dictated by the Strata Schemes Management Act 2015 No 50.
+In terms of authority, Queensland committees have broader default powers (except on restricted issues), while NSW committees rely more heavily on powers delegated under the Strata Schemes Management Act 2015 No 50.

 Body Corporate / Owners Corporation Decisions

-In both states, some decisions are too important to be handled by the committee alone.
-Therefore, such matters are to be decided at a general meeting – either an annual general meeting (AGM) or an extraordinary general meeting (EGM).
+In both states, some decisions are too important for the committee to make alone.
+Owners must decide these matters at a general meeting, either an Annual General Meeting (AGM) or an Extraordinary General Meeting (EGM).

 • Setting budgets and levies